 There are many reasons for that, not all having to do with the lower costs.

 Flexibility is very important for many businesses.
-Not all are in the blue collar sector, needed more hands and backs to work on the loading dock for a day or two during peak periods.
+Not all are in the blue-collar sector: hands and backs to work on the loading dock for a day or two during peak periods.
 Law firms have a huge demand for attorneys and other legal professionals to work on temporary assignments.

 That is demonstrated by almost 40% in the stock price of Robert Half International (NYSE: RHI) over the last year of market action.